milesich/xcgp-api/docs/usage.md

 sidebar_label: Usage
 ---

-XCaliber Gaming API needs to be used in a certain way either to actually work, or to take advantage of certain features like caching.
+XCaliber Gaming Platform API needs to be used in a certain way either to actually work, or to take advantage of certain features like caching.

-# Query Parameters
+# Query parameters
 Every API call requires having the following query parameters:

 Parameter | Description | Example